MooreNick/ExampleProject/README.md

 - Ran the game

 Notes:
 - I was stuck for awhile on the program compiling but not being able to run.
 I was getting an error involving the $DISLAY environment variable.
 I manually set it to both :0 and localhost:10 but to no avail.
-Installing the desktop and connected via Chrome Remote Desktop alleviated the issue.
+Installing the desktop and connecting via Chrome Remote Desktop alleviated the issue.
 In an attempt to resolve this issue another way, I connected to the VM using PuTTy, allowing X11 passthrough, but that also did not fix the issue.
-- It was more challenging that I thought.
+- It was more challenging than I thought.
 Initially I thought I would be able to just upload the .exe and use wine to run it.
-That was not working so I installed the compiler and dependencies to run it and created a makefile to compile and link the code.
-Running that was showing issue with $DISPLAY enrionment variable.
+That was not working so I installed the compiler and the needed dependencies and created a makefile to compile and link the code.
+Running that was showing the issue with the $DISPLAY environment variable.
 So I manually set the $DISPLAY environment variable to both ':0' and "localhost:10' to no avail (same error).
 Then I got the desktop working (hey, if it can show that?) and that made it work.
 Assuming now the .exe would also work, considering it should be the same-ish as the one I uploaded.

 Possible Upgrades:
-- Make it write to bucket (GCS C++ Client library?)
+- Make it write to bucket (name/score) (GCS C++ Client library?)
 - Make it run more efficienty (upgrade VM?)
 ![projectPhoto3](https://github.com/MooreNick/ExampleProject/assets/123336257/69d3c7d8-1dfd-4032-ad60-02798bbdd238)